 Preston and Westlakes

 A Physician Associate is a medical professional providing patient care under the supervision of a Consultant or General Practitioner.
 Their main focus is diagnosis and management.
 Consequently, their daily activities include interviewing and examining patients, ordering tests and making decisions about patient management.
-This postgraduate programme is taught at either our Preston city campus commencing September each year from 2020, or our Westlakes Campus near the Lake District, commencing February 2020 each year.
+This postgraduate programme is taught at either our Preston city campus commencing September each year from 2021, or our Westlakes Campus near the Lake District, commencing from February 2021 each year.

 Approx. 50% of the programme is spent on clinical placement across a full spectrum of opportunities: urban, rural, specialised hospital and general practice.
 The geographical locations of UCLan campuses provide students with a rare opportunity to experience such a wide range clinical disciplines.